 -Outline some of the stories of Vishnu, Rama and Sita and explain their significance for a Hindu.

 -Identify key Hindu symbols and explain their meaning, e.g. Aum, Swastika.

--Describe how and suggest why Hindus celebrate Diwali and Holi.
+-Describe how and suggest why Hindus celebrate a festival such as Diwali and Holi.

 They will build on their skills of exploring across religions (and, where appropriate, the impact of these on their own lives) by studying one of the following:

 -outlining, comparing and contrasting key Christian, Hindu and Muslim beliefs about God and make links to other perspectives and viewpoints.